~~~~ Act I ~~~~

 “Okay, Ana, get us decelerating and on parallel course with that thing.”

 “Jose, collect everything you can visually as we approach, and when we get within range open up our electronics sweep.
 I want condition, power, the lot.
 Ana, put the Osprey’s details up on my console.”

 After a few touches to her console she said, “done,” then returned to navigation.
-The Wrecks had already traded its bow for stern and the main engines were firing a deceleration born.
+The Wrecks had already traded its bow for stern and the main engines were firing a deceleration burn.

 Lois examined the Osprey’s cargo manifest.
 Five hundred and eleven trailers, five hundred and ten of which were cargo meant for colony NOR37.
 One trailer was destined for St. Francis, a medical facility currently stationed near NOR37 to support terraforming and colonization efforts.
 He dug a little deeper.
 The loss of the Osprey cargo almost destroyed the colony.
 Even with a massive humanitarian effort half the colonists perished.
 The disaster set colonization plans back years.
 That was why the reward.
 Authorities were desperate to figure out what had happened.
 A long-liner of that size had never been lost before, never mind lost without a hint of what happened.
 But now, thanks to the Wrecks’ crew, they would be able to send a ship from the site of the loss the distance light travels in fourteen months, and watch the accident happen.

 “We’ll be alongside in two hours, boss, “Ana announced, breaking his focus on the Osprey.

 “Okay.
 Sounds good.
 Let’s keep a five-kilometre separation.
 And put the cargo bay on standby.”